-Each of the senior executives is party to a written executive service agreement with the Company.
-The key terms of these agreements are set out below.
+Base salary Each of the senior executives is party to a written executive service agreement with the Company.
+The key terms of these

-Base salary

-Nick Pagent - \$600,000 per annum base salary plus other benefits valued at \$87,236. lan Pagent - \$400,000 per annum base salary plus other benefits valued at \$80,216.
+Base salary Nick Pagent - \$600,000 per annum base salary plus other benefits valued at \$87,236. lan Pagent - \$400,000 per annum base salary plus other benefits valued at \$80,216.
 Aaron Murray - \$375,000 per annum base salary plus other benefits valued at \$80,236.

-Periods of notice required to terminate and termination payments

-Nick Pagent - either party may terminate the contract by giving 12 months' notice.

-Ian Pagent - either party may terminate the contract by giving 12 months' notice.
-Aaron Murray - either party may terminate the contract by giving 3 months' notice.
+Periods of notice required to Nick Pagent - either party may terminate the contract by giving 12 months' notice. terminate and termination lan Pagent - either party may terminate the contract by giving 12 months' notice. payments Aaron Murray - either party may terminate the contract by giving 3 months' notice.
 The Company may terminate immediately in certain circumstances, including where the relevant senior executive engages in serious or wilful misconduct.